matwilso/generative_models/README.md

 Instead we train everything in a single Phase.
 It's possible that this will lead to worse samples because the codes are constantly shifting so the PixelCNN has a harder time, but it simplifies the code and lets you train it all in a single run.
-And we also use our TransformerCNN, instead of our PixelCNN.
+And we also use our PixelTransformer, instead of our PixelCNN.

 Also VQ-VAE usually produces codes in a 32x32 space, which is larger than an MNIST image lol.
 We instead downsample to 7x7 codes, which are 64-way categorical (K=64).
 This space still amounts